jsanvil/som24/docs/unit03.md

 4. **License agreement**.
 The user must accept the license agreement of the operating system.
 5. **Partitioning**.
 The user must create the partitions on the hard drive where the operating system will be installed.
 6. **File system selection**.
 The user must select the file system to be used on the partitions.
 7. **Installation**.
-The user must select the installation type (typical, advanced, image, network) and start the installation process.
+The operating system is installed on the hard drive.
 8. **Post-installation configuration**.
-Some operating systems require the user to configure some parameters after the installation process is completed.
+Configure parameters after the installation process is completed, such as the location, time zone, keyboard layout, users, etc.
 9. **Admin user creation**.
 The user must create an administrator user who will have full control over the computer.
 10. **Installation completion**.
 The installation process is completed and the computer is ready after the installation medium is removed and the computer is restarted.